 In accordance with increasing environmental concerns, the need to measure biodiversity in any habitat is key.
 A major aspect of any environmental research is the gathering of DNA and samples.
 Since traditional methods, for example collecting samples in trawl nets or expeditions with remotely operated vehicles are costly, researchers have turned to 3D printing.

 In this same vein, Dr. Mattew Cannon, an associate researcher working with the lab of Dr. David Serre in the University of Maryland School of Medicine’s Institute for Genome Sciences, has proposed a design to aid in this endeavour.
-Since Cannon’s intent was to explore alternative choices for deep-water eDNA (environmental DNA) sampling, he designed and 3D printed a tool that houses a water filtration and pump.
+Since Cannon’s intent was to explore alternative choices for deep-water eDNA (environmental DNA) sampling, he designed a 3D printed housing for a water filtration pump.

 The pump and the collection mechanism are both reliant on an Arduino that guides their operations.
 As a result, the unit enables the collection of large samples, limited only by filtering time.
 Dr. Cannon used the 3D printer in the Health Sciences/Human Services Library Innovation Space to produce his prototype.